 Your opportunity to plummet 220 meters (over 720 feet) in Ticino, much like Mr. Bond did in "GoldenEye."
 You, however, will probably not end up with Famke Janssen, who played Xenia Onatopp in the film.

-Less extreme alternative: Take a ride on the world's fastest elevator -- 20.5 meters per second -- in the Shanghai Tower, the world's second-tallest building.
+HOW: Jump like James Bond LESS EXTREME ALTERNATIVE: Take a ride on the world's fastest elevator -- 20.5 meters per second -- in the Shanghai Tower, the world's second-tallest building.

 You're already used to seeing aerial views of this remarkable city, watched over by the statue of Christ the Redeemer.